ansys/pyfluent/doc/source/user_guide/events.rst

 Observing events
 ================

-Each solver session object has an ``events`` child of type ``EventsManager``.
+Each session object has an ``events`` child of type ``EventsManager``.
 You can call the ``events.register_callback()`` method in order to receive notifications of various events occurring in Fluent.
-(The EventsManager calls each callback whenever a Fluent event occurs, passing the relevant solver session object and event information as arguments to the callback).
+(The EventsManager calls each callback whenever a Fluent event occurs, passing the relevant session object and event information as arguments to the callback).
 The EventsManager is useful for solution monitoring and dynamic update of graphics.

 Supported events are enumerated by the PyFluent ``Event`` class.